Việt Nam Quốc Dân Đảng: Origins

-Harassment and censorship imposed by the French colonial authorities led to the commercial failure of the Nam Dong Thu Xa.
+Harassment and censorship imposed by the French colonial authorities led to the commercial failure of the Nam Đồng thư xã.
 By the autumn of 1927, the group's priorities turned towards more direct political action, in a bid to appeal to more radical elements in the north.
 Membership grew to around 200, distributed among 18 cells in 14 provinces across northern and central Vietnam.

 At the time, nationalist sentiment had been on the increase in Vietnam.
 The French colonial authorities were bringing more Vietnamese into the administration, and there was a small but growing proportion who were exposed to western education.
 As a result, they became aware of French ideals such as Liberté, égalité, fraternité, republicanism and democracy, which sharply contrasted to the racial inequality and stratified system of the colonial elite ruling the masses in Vietnam.
 There was also an increasing awareness of the political writings of Montesquieu and Jean-Jacques Rousseau, which stoked a desire for civil and political rights, combined with the knowledge of the Japanese victory over Russia in 1905, which gave people confidence that Asians could defeat western powers.